Wisc-HCI/Figaro/README.md

 - An Ubuntu Linux computer.
 Figaro has been tested on Ubuntu 18.04.
 - A microphone to capture speech
+- ros1_bridge (place in the top-level Figaro directory with the other nodes): https://github.com/ros2/ros1_bridge
+- cv_bridge (place in the top-level Figaro directory with the other nodes): https://github.com/ros-perception/vision_opencv

 ### Recommended Setup